 Selling and marketing.
 Our selling and marketing expenses primarily consist of (i) advertising and market promotion expenses, (ii) shipping expenses and (iii) salaries and welfare for sales and marketing personnel.
 We bear the advertising and marketing expenses for our Viomi-branded products.
 We do not bear such expenses for Xiaomi-branded products.
-We expect that our selling and marketing expenses to increase in absolute amount as we continue to strengthen our brand recognition and expand our user base.
+We have invested heavily in selling and marketing initiatives in recent periods to promote the Viomi brand and new product launches, and to attract more household users to our Home OS platform, as reflected in the increase in our selling and marketing expenses in absolute amount and as a percentage of our net revenues.
+While we expect our selling and marketing expenses will continue to increase in absolute amount going forward as we continue to strengthen our brand recognition and expand our user base, we expect selling and marketing expenses as a percentage of our net revenues to gradually moderate and stabilize as the Viomi brand, our respective products and the benefits of our Home OS platform become more widely known and adopted by consumers.